In Ghana there is a mixed system of English common law and customary law.

 Corporation tax rate is 25%

-Nothing in the legislation disallows related party transactions: the Commissioner General has the authority to adjust income in transactions to reflect the chargeable income and/or tax payable that should have arisen had the transaction been conducted at arm's length.
+Nothing in the legislation disallows related party transactions provided that the dealings between related parties are conducted in accordance with the arm’s length standard.
+The Commissioner General has the authority to adjust income or deductions in transactions to reflect an arrangement that would have been made between independent persons.

 Capital allowances